-- More efficient movement.
+- more efficient movement.
 Encouraging people to switch from the car to using public and active transport through positive improvements.
-Meanwhile, recognising the challenges people face today with their diverse circumstances and perceptions; - An effective approach for delivering quality places.
-Supporting people's quality of life, health and the local environment, including in activity centres and neighbourhoods.
-Recognising the benefits from improving local access for all modes, and more car parks potentially lead to more congestion and worse amenity; - A safe network that supports all the community.
-This includes making people feel safe, and lowering the risk of accidents, or when accidents occur, their impacts are minimised; and - A sustainable approach to transport.
-Responding to the climate emergency, encouraging positive behaviours, and supporting the adoption of greener technology.
+Meanwhile, recognising the challenges people face today with their diverse circumstances and perceptions; - an effective approach for delivering quality places.
+Recognising the benefits from improving local access for all modes, and more car parks potentially lead to more car congestion and worse amenity; - a safe network that supports all the community, especially the vulnerable.
+This includes making people feel safe, and lowering the risk of accidents, or when accidents occur, their impacts are minimised; and - a sustainable approach to transport.
+Responding to the climate emergency, encouraging positive behaviours and supporting the adoption of greener technology.